Beaver: In culture

 Beaver sculpture over entrance to the Canadian Parliament Building.

 The beaver has been used to represent productivity, trade, tradition, masculinity, and respectability.
 References to the beaver's skills are reflected in everyday language.
 The English verb "to beaver" means working with great effort and being "as busy as a beaver"; a "beaver intellect" refers to a way of thinking that is slow and honest.
 Though it typically has a wholesome image, the beaver's name has been used as a sexual term for the human vulva.

 Native American myths emphasize the beaver's skill and industriousness.
 In the mythology of the Haida, beavers are descended from the Beaver-Woman, who built a dam on a stream next to their cabin while her husband was out hunting and gave birth to the first beavers.
 In a Cree story, the Great Beaver and its dam caused a world flood.
 Other tales involve beavers using their tree chewing skills against an enemy.
 Beavers have been featured as companions in some stories, including a Lakota tale where a young woman flees from her evil husband with the aid of her pet beaver.

 Europeans have traditionally thought of beavers as fantastical animals due to their amphibious nature.
 They depicted them with exaggerated tusk-like teeth, dog- or pig-like bodies, fish tails, and visible testicles.
 French cartographer Nicolas de Fer illustrated beavers building a dam at Niagara Falls, fantastically depicting them like human builders.
 Beavers have also appeared in literature such as Dante Alighieri's Divine Comedy and the writings of Athanasius Kircher, who wrote that on Noah's Ark the beavers were housed near a water-filled tub that was also used by mermaids and otters.

 The beaver has long been associated with Canada, appearing on the first pictorial postage stamp issued in the Canadian colonies in 1851 as the so-called "Three-Penny Beaver".
 It was declared the national animal in 1975.
 The five-cent coin, the coat of arms of the Hudson's Bay Company, and the logos for Parks Canada and Roots Canada use its image.
 Frank and Gordon are two fictional beavers that appeared in Bell Canada's advertisements between 2005 and 2008.
 However, the beaver's status as a rodent has made it controversial, and it was not chosen to be on the Arms of Canada in 1921.
 The beaver has commonly been used to represent Canada in political cartoons, typically to signify it as a friendly but relatively weak nation.
-In the United States, the beaver is the state animal of New York and Oregon.
-It is also featured on the coat of arms of the London School of Economics.